How to order a NAATI Translation

 How long does it take to receive my NAATI translation?

 Most of our Sydney certificate translations are completed within 2-3 business days.
 We will send the draft translation back to you via email for your approval.
 Once approved, we will send the NAATI certified translation to you via email.
-If you need a hard copy, let us know.
+If you need a hard copy, let us know (additional postage and handling fee applies).
 Please allow an additional 3-5 business days for postage (by Regular post).
 If you need your translation more urgently, please ask us about our express Sydney NAATI translation service.
-Additional postage and handling fee applies.